ChenLiu-1996/DiffusionSpectralEntropy/README.md

 <img src="assets/def_DSE.png" width="400"> <img src="assets/def_DSMI.png" width="400">

 ### Theoretical Results
 One major statement to make is that the proposed DSE and DSMI are "not conceptually the same as" the classic Shannon counterparts.
 They are defined differently and while they maintain the gist of "entropy" and "mutual information" measures, they have their own unique properties.
-For example, DSE is *more sensitive to the underlying dimension and structures (e.g., number of branches or clusters) than to the spread or noise in the data itself, which is contracted to the manifold by raising the diffusion operator to the power of t*.
+For example, DSE is *more sensitive to the underlying dimension and structures (e.g., number of branches or clusters) than to the spread or noise in the data itself, which is contracted to the manifold by raising the diffusion operator to the power of $t$*.

 In the theoretical results, we upper- and lower-bounded the proposed DSE and DSMI.
 More interestingly, we showed that if a data distribution originates as a single Gaussian blob but later evolves into $k$ distinct Gaussian blobs, the upper bound of the expected DSE will increase.
 This has implication for the training process of classification networks.

 ### Empirical Results
 We first use toy experiments to showcase that DSE and DSMI "behave properly" as measures of entropy and mutual information.
-We also show they are more robust to high dimensions than the classic counterparts.
+We also demonstrate they are more robust to high dimensions than the classic counterparts.

 Then, we also look at how well DSE and DSMI behave at higher dimensions.
-In the figure below, we will show how DSMI outperforms other mutual information estimators when the dimension is high.
+In the figure below, we show how DSMI outperforms other mutual information estimators when the dimension is high.
 Besides, the runtime comparison shows DSMI scales better with respect to dimension.

 <img src="assets/method_comparison.png" width="800">